Kondoa Irangi rock paintings

 CC 2.02 – Picture by Nina R

-Kondoa Irangi Rock Paintings are thousands of years old, well preserved and easily accessible, they tell us the story of our ancestors in the heart of Africa.
+Kondoa Irangi Rock Paintings are thousands of years old, well-preserved, and easily accessible; they tell the story of our ancestors in the heart of Africa.
 Their perception of the world, their everyday life, and their beliefs.

-The Kondoa Irangi rock paintings are found about halfway between Dodoma, the dormant capital of Tanzania, and Ngorongoro National Park.
+The Kondoa Irangi rock paintings are located about halfway between Dodoma, Tanzania’s former capital, and Ngorongoro National Park.

-The exact number of cave paintings is not known, according to estimates there would be between 150 and 450 in the area.
-The subjects of the paintings range from animals, scenes of daily life, hunting, and plants.
+The exact number of cave paintings is not known; estimates range from 150 to 450 in the area.
+The subjects of the paintings range from animals and plants to scenes of daily life and hunting.

-In the 1950s Mary Leakey, a British paleoanthropologist, started documenting these rock paintings and reported that these were the second most extensive rock painting sites in Africa next to Tassili N’Ajjer in Algeria.
+In the 1950s, Mary Leakey, a British paleoanthropologist, began documenting these rock paintings and reported that they were the second-most-extensive rock art sites in Africa, after Tassili N’Ajjer in Algeria.

 This is absolutely one of the most fascinating places we visited in Tanzania.